Bumps and redness on the face, how to get rid of them?

 Conclusion and recommendations

-How to prevent redness and red spots?
+How to prevent redness and red pimples?

-What dietary supplements are recommended for clear skin?
+Which dietary supplements are recommended for clear skin?

 What lifestyle habits should be adopted for healthy skin?